CS2103JAN2017-T16-B2/main/docs/DeveloperGuide.md

 **MSS**

-1. User is in the midst of typing a command and request for an autocomplete option
+1. User is in the midst of typing a command and request for an auto complete.
 2. System searches through a dictionary and completes the command if there is a single term found<br />
 Use case ends